felleg/felleg.gitlab.io-backup/content/posts/20240204-highscores-at-the-office.md

 use this name! :pray:), I found a little coffeetable in the rec room that served little to no use.
 My immediate thought when I saw it was, "I could put an arcade setup there!"
-In the past, I had brought my MiSTer FPGA to the office, but there was no way to leave a permanent setup ("Gaming in an office?
+In previous jobs, I had brought my gaming gear to the office, but there was no way to leave a permanent setup ("Gaming in an office?
 During work hours?
 Preposterous!").
 This was now my chance to create and operate my own setup and just... see